CCA-Public/digital-archives-manual/guides/access.md

 <a name="dipcreation"></a>
 ## Creating CCA-style DIPs

 CCA-style DIPs can be created from AIPs registered in the Storage Service using the [create_dip.py](https://github.com/artefactual/automation-tools/blob/master/aips/create_dip.py) script included as part of Artefactual's Automation Tools.
-Best practice is to call the Python script from the [create_dip_script.sh](https://github.com/artefactual/automation-tools/blob/master/etc/create_dip_script.sh) shell script, supplying all necessary values.
+Best practice is to call the Python script with all necessary parameters using the [create_dip_script.sh](https://github.com/artefactual/automation-tools/blob/master/etc/create_dip_script.sh) shell script.
 See the [Automation Tools repo](https://github.com/artefactual/automation-tools#dip-creation) for more details.

 Current sponsored development work with Artefactual is exploring automated creation of CCA-style DIPs through hooks in our automated ingest workflow.